youjung822/17Fall_CS6300SDP/GroupProject/Design-Team/design-discussion.md

 > 5. Save the information.
 > 6. Receive the returned username, with possibly a number appended to it to ensure that it is unique.

-The Player class realizes this requirement.
-It has fields for each of these pieces of information.
-The uniqueness requirement is satisfied in that a call to createPlayer() in MainMenu will issue a call to the EWS's addPlayer method, which returns either the same username entered or one with a number appended to ensure uniqueness.
+A Player class was created to realize this requirement.
+It has attributes for each of the pieces listed above.
+The requirement for the username to be unique is satisfied when the MainMenu.callPlayer() method calls EWS.addPlayer(), which returns either the same username or one with a unique number appended to it.

 >**6)**	To add a word scramble, the player will: